 - Number of pre-production environments to be used as part of the development.

-- Number of microservices to be developed.
+- Number of microservices that will be developed.

 - Number of intermediate repositories that might be required in case of building shared artifacts (e.g. NPM packages or Java libraries for Maven or Gradle).